Neha/pesto-tdd-workshop/README.md

 `findBy*`: It returns Promise.
 When there is no match found then Promise will be rejected or if more than one element is found after a default timeout of 1000ms.

+#### Using Query Methods

+There are multiple query methods available to query the elements from the DOM.
+Eg. `getByRole`, `getByText`.
+If there are multiple elements then we can use `getAllByRole`, `getAllByText`.